ApolloAuto/apollo/docs/cyber/CyberRT_API_for_Developers.md

 ## Launch

-**cyber_launch** is the launcher of the Cyber-RT framework.
+**cyber_launch** is the launcher of the Cyber RT framework.
 It starts multiple mainboards according to the launch file, and loads different components into different mainboards according to the dag file. cyber_launch supports two scenarios for dynamically loading components or starting Binary programs in a child process.

 ### Launch File Format